fmtlib/fmt/README.md

 {fmt} is distributed under the MIT [license](https://github.com/fmtlib/fmt/blob/master/LICENSE).

-# Documentation License

 The [Format String Syntax](https://fmt.dev/latest/syntax/) section in the documentation is based on the one from Python [string module documentation](https://docs.python.org/3/library/string.html#module-string).
 For this reason, the documentation is distributed under the Python Software Foundation license available in [doc/python-license.txt](https://raw.github.com/fmtlib/fmt/master/doc/python-license.txt).
-It only applies if you distribute the documentation of {fmt}.

 # Maintainers